-Long term liabilities of the University which consist of bonds payable, capital lease obligations, and certain other liabilities that are expected to be liquidated at least one year from June 30, 2023 are presented on the following page.
+Long-term liabilities of the University which consist of bonds payable, capital lease obligations, and certain other liabilities that are expected to be liquidated at least one year from June 30, 2024 and 2023 are presented on the following pages.

-Annual requirements to repay outstanding debt are shown on the following page.
+Annual requirements to repay outstanding debt are shown on the following pages.